Indians 1B Chang receives racist tweets after making error

 He included the hashtag StopAsianHate.

+Soon after his posting, Chang received an outpouring of positive responses and support from Indians fans and others across social media.

-The 23-year-old Chang, who came up as a middle infielder in Cleveland's organization, is playing first base for the first time this season.
+The 23-year-old who came up as a middle infielder in Cleveland's organization is playing first base for the first time this season.
+The Indians signed him as a free agent in 2013.

 With the game tied 3-3 in the ninth inning and the White Sox threatening with two runners on base, Chang fielded a ground ball and attempted to get the force-out at second but hit Chicago's Yasmani Grandal in the helmet.